phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Add `pointer-position` experimental protocol, and a `wlmeyes` app.
   * [done] Be `iwyu`-clean on Trixie.
   * Embed version and have a `--version` argument to print out.
+  * Remove `Logo` key from default configured hotkeys.
+Add an argument or option to add it as extra, when running under Wayland or X11 backend.

+* Branding
+  * Align SVG logo exactly with horizontals & verticals.
+  * Add white background elements for logo to show well on dark backgrounds.
+  * Propagate icon downstream to Debian's application definition, and in share/
-  * logo: Upsize header font, and show on div with white background.
+  * Documentation: Upsize header font, and show on div with white background.
-  * logo: propagate icon downstream to Debian's application definition, and in share/
-  * [stretch goal] Themes: Add means to change theme while running.

 ## [0.6](https://github.com/phkaeser/wlmaker/releases/tag/v0.6)